 Many Americans fail to consider the importance of estate- planning.
 In fact, a 2020 study showed a 25% decrease in end of life planning since 2017 among elder populations.
 The experienced attorneys at Maginnis Howard create comprehensive wills and trusts for a range of clients.
 Whatever your estate-planning needs- we can help.

-A Trust is a legal arrangement through which one person called a “trustee,” holds legal title to property for another person, called a “beneficiary.”
+A Trust is a legal arrangement through which one person called a “trustee,” holds legal title to property for another person, called a “beneficiary”.
 A Trust usually has two types of beneficiaries.
-The first type receives income from the trust during their lives and another one receives whatever is left over after the first set of beneficiaries dies.
+The first type receives income from the trust during their lives.
+The second type of trustee does not collect anything from the beneficiary until his/her death.

-Want to speak an estate planning attorney in Raleigh NC about creating a Will or Trust ?
-Thankfully for you, you’re in the right place.
-Maginnis Howard can answer your questions regarding estate planning/Wills and Trusts.
+If you are seeking an estate planning attorney in North Carolina, you’re in the right place.
+Maginnis Howard can answer your questions regarding estate planning, wills and trusts.